FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Introduction

 \section{Introduction}

 Scene text detection is a fundamental task in computer vision with wide practical applications, such as image understanding, instant translation, and autonomous driving.
-With the remarkable progress of deep learning, a considerable amount of methods \cite{long2018textsnake,wang2019shape, wang2019efficient,liao2020real} have been proposed to detect text with arbitrary shape, and the performance on public datasets is constantly being refreshed.
-However, we argue that the above methods still have room to improve due to two main sub-optimal designs: (1) hand-crafted network architecture and (2) low-efficient post-processing.
+With the remarkable progress of deep learning, a considerable amount of methods \cite{liao2020real,long2018textsnake,wang2019shape,wang2019efficient,ye2020textfusenet,zhu2021fourier} have been proposed to detect text with arbitrary shape, and the performance on public datasets is constantly being refreshed.
+However, we argue that the above methods still have room to improve due to two main sub-optimal designs: (1) low-efficient post-processing and (2) hand-crafted network architecture.

-First, most existing text detectors adopt a heavy hand-crafted backbone (\eg, ResNet50~\cite{he2016deep}) to achieve excellent performance at the expense of inference speed.
-For high efficiency, some methods \cite{wang2019efficient,liao2020real} developed text detector based on ResNet18 \cite{he2016deep}, but the backbone is originally designed for image classification and may not be the best choice for text detection.
-Although many auto-searched lightweight networks \cite{cai2018proxylessnas,cai2019once,howard2019searching} have been presented, they only focus on image classification or general object detection, and the application to text detection is rarely considered. \textit{Therefore, how to design an efficient and powerful network specific for text detection, is a topic worth exploring.}
+First, the post-processing of previous works usually takes about 30\% of the whole inference time \cite{liao2020real,wang2019shape,wang2019efficient}.
+Moreover, these post-processing approaches are designed to run on the CPU (see Fig.~\ref{fig:pipeline}), which are difficult to parallel with GPU resources, resulting in relatively low efficiency.
+In general, the post-processing is closely related to the text representation method~\cite{liao2020real,liu2020abcnet,wang2019shape,wang2019efficient,long2018textsnake}, which determines whether it can be optimized to achieve GPU parallelism.
+Therefore, it is important to develop a GPU-friendly representation method with a parallelable post-processing for the real-time text detector.

-Second, the post-processing of previous works usually takes over 30\% of the whole inference time \cite{wang2019shape,wang2019efficient,liao2020real}.
-Moreover, these post-processing approaches are designed to run on the CPU (see Figure~\ref{fig:pipeline}), which are difficult to parallel with GPU resources, resulting in relatively low efficiency. \textit{Consequently, it is also important to develop a GPU-parallel post-processing for the real-time text detector.}
+Second, most existing text detectors adopt a heavy hand-crafted backbone (\eg, ResNet50~\cite{he2016deep}) to achieve excellent performance, but at the expense of inference speed to some extent.
+For high efficiency, some methods \cite{liao2020real,wang2019efficient} developed text detectors based on ResNet18 \cite{he2016deep}, but the backbone is originally designed for image classification and may not be the best choice for text detection.
+Although many auto-searched lightweight networks \cite{cai2019once,cai2018proxylessnas,howard2019searching,tan2019efficientnet} have been presented, they only focus on image classification or general object detection, and the application to text detection is rarely considered.
+Consequently, how to design an efficient and powerful network specific to text detection, is a topic worth exploring.